estebanrfp/gdb-server/README.md

-# GraphDB P2P Server Node
+# GraphDB Data Synchronization Server

 This repository contains the server-side implementation for a distributed graph database system.
 It acts as a **Persistent P2P Data Synchronization Node/Server**, enabling real-time data replication and consistency across a peer-to-peer network, with local file system persistence for data durability.